Flight (2012 film): Plot

-Airline pilot and US Navy Veteran Captain Whip Whitaker snorts cocaine to stay alert after a long night of drinking in his Orlando hotel room with Katerina Marquez, a flight attendant he will be flying with later that morning.
-He pilots SouthJet Air Flight 227 to Atlanta, which experiences severe turbulence during takeoff.
+One morning, airline pilot William "Whip" Whitaker snorts cocaine to stay alert after a night of drinking in his Orlando hotel room with flight attendant Katerina Marquez, who is scheduled to work his flight.
+He captains SouthJet Air Flight 227 to Atlanta.
+Meanwhile, a drug addict named Nicole Maggen buys heroin and overdoses.

-Meanwhile, amateur photographer and drug addict Nicole Maggen buys heroin and has an argument with her landlord.
-She suffers an overdose after injecting herself with the drug.

-On the SouthJet Air flight, co-pilot Ken Evans takes over while Whip discreetly mixes vodka in his orange juice and takes a nap.
-He is jolted awake as the plane suffers a mechanical fault and goes into a steep dive.
-Whip regains control by pulling out of the dive and rolling the aircraft inverted, flying over Nicole's motel, and makes a controlled crash-landing in an open field.
-On impact, Whip suffers a blow to his head and loses consciousness.
+After takeoff, the first officer, Ken Evans, takes over while Whip mixes vodka in his orange juice and takes a nap.
+He is jolted awake when the plane enters a catastrophic dive.
+Whip manages to regain partial control by rolling the aircraft upside down and executing a crash-landing in an open field.
+The maneuver saves 96 of the 102 people on board; the six dead include Katerina, who dies saving a child.
+Whip is injured and loses consciousness.